 - Lift your baby carefully out of the bath and wrap them in a towel.

 - Get them warm, dry and dressed.

-Never ever leave your baby unattended in a bath, even for a minute.
+Never ever leave your baby unattended in a bath, even for a minute3.

-A gentle massage is a great way to bond with your baby, increasing their sense of security, improving circulation and easing minor pains.
-Your touch will trigger hormones such as oxytocin (the ‘love hormone’), which will help to settle your baby.
+A gentle massage is a great way to bond with your baby, increasing their sense of security, improving circulation and easing minor pains4.
+Your touch will trigger hormones such as oxytocin (the ‘love hormone’), which will help to settle your baby4.
 Skin contact also passes on bacteria, building up their immunity.
-Use a baby-friendly massage oil to gently rub your baby’s tummy and limbs, while maintaining eye contact.
-If they don’t enjoy it or they fall asleep, it’s time to stop.
+Use a baby-friendly massage oil (only for babies 1 month plus) to gently rub your baby’s tummy and limbs, while maintaining eye contact.
+Most babies find a massage quite relaxing, so it’s better to do it at bedtime, but if they don’t enjoy it or they fall asleep, it’s time to stop.